galtza/tutorial-dll-tracker/README.md

 > Basic level
 # Tutorial: tracking down *dll* events

-Tutorial about how to track down Load and Unload *dll* events and associated event data.
+This is a tutorial about how to track down Load and Unload *dll* events and associated data.

 ## Windows

-Even though this tutorial is only about Windows we will follow an encapsulation approach that will enable us to implement this for other OS.
-We will encapsulate this in **an interface**.
+Even though this tutorial is only about Windows we will follow an encapsulation approach that in the future will allow us to implement it for other Operative Systems.
+Hence, we will encapsulate this in **an interface**.

 So, let's define the requirements:

 * Track load/unload events

-* Provide to the user a way to receive call-backs
+* Provide the user with a way to receive call-backs

-* Provide the required information like the name/path of the loaded/unloaded dll and the base address and size of it
+* Give information like the name/path of the loaded/unloaded dll, the base address and its size